 3] Windows Modules Installer

-It is a service in Windows 10 that manages to install, modifying, and removing Windows updates and other optional Windows components.
+It is a service in Windows 10 that manages to install, modify, and remove Windows updates and other optional Windows components.
 The user account TrustedInstalle is used by the Windows Modules Installer service to execute what it plans to do.

-What we recommend here is to set this to start automatically with Windows or at least a Delay Start.
+We recommend setting this to start automatically with Windows or at least a Delay Start.
 Once in the background, it will be able to manage Windows updates.

 - Open Windows Services (type services.msc in the Run Prompt)

-- Choose teh Startup type from manual to Automatic
+- Choose the Startup type from manual to Automatic

 - Apply and restart the computer.

-So, this is how you will solve the Windows 10 update stuck problem.
-If you face any problem, do let us know in the comments section below, and we will try to fix it.
+So, this is how you will solve the Windows update stuck problem.
+If you face any problems, let us know in the comments section below, and we will try to fix them.